Deep Learning Server

 In terms of core count two CPUs are extremely overkill for most of the types of workloads I am expecting to run on this machine, that is, CUDA kernals for deep learning and dynamical systems.
 As we will see later, only one CPU is necessary for excellent performance (and really only a quarter of the cores of one CPU are required).
 A more powerful CPU does come in handy when one is attempting to perform linear algebraic operations outside the set of matrix multiply, add, convolve, etc: for example, finding the singular value decomposition of a matrix is typically a CPU-intensive process, and there it helps to have all the threads you can get.
 I will be performing this kind of operation non-infrequently, hence the more powerful CPUs.
 In terms of functional performance, the 2x Xeon 2680s are about as fast for tokenization as my (much newer) i7-12700K but together support nearly 10x the memory and PCI-e lanes.
 The i7 does have better performance than a single Xeon for both single- and multi-threaded jobs, but as there are two Xeons the server’s speed on CPU bound tasks is fairly similar for most tasks.

-The CPU heatsinks are interesting: only half the base plate contains fins, and the whole heatsink is a copper alloy.
+The CPU heatsinks are interesting: only half the base plate contains fins, a flat heatpipe covers the base, and the rest of the heatsink is apparently a copper alloy.
 In the following image you can also see one memory stick installed: this is a 16GB RDIMM RAM module for testing (more were added later).
 As with most servers, only RDIMM or LRDIMM modules may be used.

 server